Drafting Software Agreement Warranty, Limitation of Liability and Indemnification Provisions

 - Enforceability challenges

-- How can technology and business counsel best mitigate and allocate risk when drafting and negotiating warranty, limitation of liability, and indemnification provisions in software agreements?
+- How can technology and business counsel act to mitigate and allocate risk when drafting and negotiating warranty, LOL and indemnification provisions in software agreements?

-- What are commonly negotiated warranty and indemnification provisions for the different types of software and technology agreements?
+- What are the most commonly negotiated warranty and indemnification provisions in different types of software and technology agreements?

-- How should the various state laws and the courts’ varying interpretations of indemnification provisions impact the drafting of these provisions and the parties’ ability to recover?
+- How should the various state laws and the courts’ varying interpretations of indemnification provisions affect drafting these provisions and the parties’ ability to recover?

-- What challenges do parties commonly face when seeking to make an indemnification claim?
+- What challenges do parties often face when making an indemnification claim?

 John M. Neclerio

-Mr. Neclerio is co-chair of the firm's Technology Transactions and Licensing Practice Group.
+Mr. Neclerio is co-chair of the firm's Technology Transactions, Licensing and Commercial Contracts Practice Group.
 He regularly provides general business representation to software, consulting, Internet, e-commerce and technology companies and provides counsel to entities that are licensing or acquiring software or technology related products or services, including advice with respect to agreements to implement open innovation strategies or otherwise commercially exploit intellectual property assets.Close